AllTheHaxx/AllTheHaxx/README.md

     apt-get install libsdl2-dev libfreetype6-dev libcurl4-openssl-dev libogg-dev libopus-dev libopusfile-dev bam

+Please note that we use bam version 5, which may not be available from all distributors' repos.
+In that case you have to compile from source.
 If you have the libraries installed, but still want to use the bundled ones instead, you can specify so by running `bam config curl.use_pkgconfig=false opus.use_pkgconfig=false opusfile.use_pkgconfig=false ogg.use_pkgconfig=false`.

 The MySQL server is not included in the binary releases and can be built with `bam server_sql_release`.
 It requires `libmariadbclient-dev`, `libmysqlcppconn-dev` and `libboost-dev`, which are also bundled for the common platforms.